pradyunsg/furo/docs/customisation/index.md

 This needs rewriting, and more... "prominence".
 ```

-furo's stylesheet makes extensive use of [CSS variables][css-variables].
+Furo's stylesheet makes extensive use of [CSS variables][css-variables].
 It is possible to change look and feel of the documentation.

-`css_variables` provides an easy way to override furo's default values for these variables.
+`css_variables` provides an easy way to override Furo's default values for these variables.

 ```python
 html_theme_options = {